-Considering the evidence presented within, the Molly Marie Prospect is a once-in-a-lifetime discovery on so many levels.
+The Molly Marie Prospect is a once-in-a-lifetime discovery.
 Likewise, an opportunity to share in developing a property of this quality will never come again.

 It has been demonstrated that the Prospect has these features:

-- There are many VMS deposits located on Prospect; there is evidence on the surface indicating that there can be as many as 10 or more depending upon if they “link” together at depth
+- There are many VMS deposits located on Prospect; there is evidence on the surface indicating that there can be as many as 10 or more, but in Area 1, the vents likely “link” together at depth

-- Because it has been shown within that the district was mined by the Spanish and later the Mexicans, the VMS deposits are automatically “gold rich” (very gold rich).
-The Spanish would have been interested in nothing but.
+- Because it has been shown within that the district was mined by the Spanish and later the Mexicans, the VMS deposits are automatically “gold rich”, and in this case, very gold rich.
+The Spanish would have been interested in nothing else.
 This type of deposit is exceedingly rare, and is highly sought by even the largest gold mining companies because of the ability to generate huge profits with a small relative investment and minimal environmental impact, i.e. Eskay Creek.

 It has been written that VMS deposits are the most understood of all deposits and their size can be determined within an order of magnitude by gravity and other geophysical methods alone.
-To an interested investor, the potential of the Molly Marie Prospect can be easily verified by geophysical and gravity surveys and a moderate amount of surface chip sampling.
-Even with a small quantity of surface samples of leached rock, four .02 opt Au assays have been gained.
-This is the same grade of chip sample that made the decision to drill Yanachocha.
+To an interested company, the potential of the Molly Marie Prospect can be easily verified by geophysical surveys and a moderate amount of surface chip sampling.
+Even with a small quantity of surface samples of leached rock, four .02 opt Au assays have been gained by the owner.
+Note: This is the same gold assay of a surface chip sample that forced the decision to drill Yanachocha.

 The Molly Marie Prospect may or may not ever be a high-tonnage operation, but it does not need to be………….. it will accomplish great returns with ore grade alone.
 There is the potential for the Prospect to be a large low grade high-sulfidation gold and/or a base metals mine someday, but a small footprint, low capital, fabulous return on investment is what it is now.